Jealous Guy

-"Jealous Guy" is a song written and originally recorded by English rock musician John Lennon from his 1971 album Imagine.
-Not released as a single during Lennon's lifetime, it became an international hit in a version by Roxy Music issued in early 1981; this version reached #1 in the UK and Australia, and was a top 10 hit in several European countries.
-Lennon's own version was subsequently issued as a single, and charted in the US and UK.
+"Jealous Guy" is a song written and originally recorded by the English rock musician John Lennon from his second studio album Imagine (1971).
+Not released as a single during Lennon's lifetime, it became an international hit in a version by Roxy Music issued in early 1981; this version reached number one in the United Kingdom and Australia and was a top-10 hit in several European countries.
+Lennon's own version was subsequently issued as a single and charted in the United States and UK.

 Lennon began writing the song in 1968, when, as "Child of Nature", it was among the many songs demoed by the Beatles before they recorded their self-titled double album (also known as the "White Album").
 The lyrics were originally inspired by a lecture given by Maharishi Mahesh Yogi in early 1968, when the Beatles attended his spiritual retreat in Rishikesh, India.
-In January 1969, The Beatles (primarily John) jammed the song during their Get Back / Let It Be recording sessions, where it was referred to as "On the Road to Marrakesh".
+In January 1969, the Beatles (primarily Lennon) jammed the song during their Get Back / Let It Be recording sessions, where it was referred to as "On the Road to Marrakesh".

-Listening to the original "Child of Nature" (Esher Demo) the song clearly begins "On the road to Rishikesh" and continues mentioning mountains.
-It is not referring to Marrakesh in Morocco.
-There is no evidence John ever went there.

-In its rewritten form, the song serves as a confessional in which Lennon addresses the feelings of inadequacy that resulted in pain for those he loved.

-"Jealous Guy" is one of the most commonly recorded Lennon songs, with at least 92 cover versions.

 Origins

 The song's inspiration came in India, after the Beatles attended a lecture by Maharishi Mahesh Yogi about a "son of the mother nature".
 This inspired both Paul McCartney and John Lennon to write songs about the same subject.
 McCartney's composition, "Mother Nature's Son", was selected for The Beatles, but Lennon did not attempt to record "Child of Nature" during the sessions for the album.
 Both were demoed at George Harrison's Esher home in May 1968.
 The demo of "Child of Nature" featured Lennon's double-tracked vocal and playing an acoustic guitar.
 Early the following year, Lennon revisited the song as "On the Road to Marrakesh" during the Get Back sessions.
 Eventually, the lyrics were scrapped and replaced by the now well-known "Jealous Guy" lyrics for Imagine.

+Listening to the original Esher Demo, the song begins "On the road to Rishikesh" and mentions mountains.
+It is not referring to Marrakesh in Morocco, and there is no evidence Lennon ever visited there.
+In its rewritten form, the song serves as a confessional in which Lennon addresses the feelings of inadequacy that resulted in pain for those he loved.

 Three recordings of "Child of Nature" are currently known.
 The first is a demo of the song recorded at the home of George Harrison in May 1968.
 The second, on which Harrison sings backing vocals, was recorded at Twickenham Film Studios on 2 January 1969.
 A third recording was made at the Beatles' Apple Studio on 24 January.
 A snatch of the chorus from the second recording appears on the Fly on the Wall bonus disc packaged with Let It Be...
 Naked (2003).
 The first recording appears on the fiftieth anniversary release of The Beatles, which contains all of the demos recorded at Esher.